Applying for Admission

 4) Official GRE scores of the General Test (ECU's GRE code is 5180).
 A subject test (e.g. Biology, Chemistry) is not required.

-5) Three letters of recommendation from individuals in a professionally relevant field who can assess your promise as a graduate student.
-Enter the names and email addresses of your references by accessing the Graduate Admissions Reference Management Site.
-Your references can submit their letters electronically.
+5) Three letters of recommendation from individuals in a professionally relevant field who can assess your promise as a graduate student

 6) TOEFL or IELTS scores if you are a foreign applicant and have received your baccalaureate degree from a university outside the USA where English is not the official language.
-Minimum TOEFL scores are 100 (no less than 20 per section) for the IBT exam, 550 for the paper-based exam, or 213 for the computer-based exam.
+We prefer TOEFL scores of at least 100 (no less than 20 per section) for the IBT exam, 550 for the paper-based exam, or 213 for the computer-based exam.
 The minimum IELTS score is 6.5.

 7) Non-refundable application fee